- Particle Data Group (PDG) resources

 4. Literature Databases [top]

-The SAO/NASA Astrophysics Data System is a Digital Library portal offering access to 11 million bibliographic records in Astronomy and Physics.
-The ADS’s search engine also indexes the full-text for approximately four million publications in this collection and tracks citations, which now amount to over 80 million links.
+The SAO/NASA Astrophysics Data System is a Digital Library portal offering access to 13 million bibliographic records in Astronomy and Physics.
+The ADS search engine also indexes the full-text for approximately four million publications in this collection and tracks citations, which now amount to over 80 million links.
 The system also provides access and links to a wealth of external resources, including electronic articles hosted by publishers and arXiv, data catalogs and a variety of data products hosted by the astronomy archives worldwide.
 The ADS is developing a new interface which can be accessed at https://ui.adsabs.harvard.edu/.

 A repository of full text papers in physics, mathematics, computer science, statistics, nonlinear sciences, quantitative finance and quantitative biology interlinked with ADS and INSPIRE.
 Papers are usually submitted by their authors to arXiv in advance of submission to a journal for publication.
 Primarily covers 1991 to the present but authors are encouraged to post older papers retroactively.
 Permits searching by author, title, and words in abstract and experimentally also in the fulltext.
 Allows limiting by subfield archive or by date.
 Daily update alerts by subfield are available by email and RSS.

-The CERN Document Server contains records of more than 1,000,000 CERN and non-CERN articles, preprints, theses.
+The CERN Document Server contains records of about 1,000,000 CERN and non-CERN articles, preprints, theses.
 It includes records for internal and technical notes, official CERN committee documents, and multimedia objects.
 CDS is going to focus on its role as institutional repository covering all CERN material from the early 50s and reflecting the holdings of the CERN library.
 Non-CERN particle and accelerator physics content is in the process of being exported to INSPIRE.

 The HEP collection, the flagship of the INSPIRE suite, serves more than 1.1 million bibliographic records with a growing number of fulltexts attached and metadata including author affiliations, abstracts, references, experiments, keywords as well as links to arXiv, ADS, JACoW, PDG, HepData and publisher platforms.
 It provides fast metadata and fulltext searches, plots extracted from fulltext, author disambiguation, author profile pages and citation analysis and is expanding its content to, e.g., experimental notes.